hemant4494/AI/Home.md

 ### Upcoming Events

+* "Preparing ALL Students for an Era of Continuous Digital Disruption", [session](https://ww2.eventrebels.com/er/CFP/AgendaAtAGlance.jsp?CFPID=870&ScreenID=590&DisplayPresenterID=157434&DisplayProgramItemID=150444&DisplayProgramSessionID=51639&Token=P26UWQWSE&PreviousScreens=589) at CoSN Envision 2030: Leadership for Learning.
+(April 1-4 in Portland, OR.)
+Includes discussion of the AI4K12 Initiative.

-* "K-12 Guidelines for Artificial Intelligence: What Students Should Know", session at [ISTE 2019](https://conference.iste.org/2019/) (June 23-26, 2019, in Philadelpha, PA)
+* "K-12 Guidelines for Artificial Intelligence: What Students Should Know", session at [ISTE 2019](https://conference.iste.org/2019/) (June 23-26, 2019, in Philadelpha, PA) Includes discussion of the AI4K12 Initiative.

 * "K-12 AI Playground", a workshop at [CSTA 2019](https://www.csteachers.org/page/2019conference), July 7-10, 2019 in Phoenix, AZ.